This Week’s LUCSA Box

 Storage Tip - Keep dry in a plastic bag in the crisper for a week for thyme, two weeks for rosemary and a month for lemongrass.
 All are great dried!

-Garlic - Wild Coyote (Berrien Springs, MI)
+Carrots - Frillman Farms (Berrien Springs, MI)

 Substitutions